CloudBindle/bindle/README.md

     perl bin/launcher/launch_cluster.pl --use-virtualbox --use-default-config --launch-cluster <cluster-name>

 "clustername" represents the cluster block you want to run from the config file (Ex: cluster1).

 Please note that you can still use the old way to set up configurations.
-That is, copying the template file over like this(please note that you must use this way if you are launching a cluster using virtualbox):
+That is, copying the template file over like this(you must use this way if you are launching a cluster using virtualbox):

     cp templates/sample_configs/vagrant_cluster_launch.pancancer.seqware.install.sge_node.json.template vagrant_cluster_launch.json
     # modify the .json template to include your settings, for AWS you need to make sure you fill in the "AWS_*" settings